grafana/grafana/docs/sources/features/datasources/cloudwatch.md

 3. Click the `+ Add data source` button in the top header.
 4. Select `Cloudwatch` from the *Type* dropdown.

-> NOTE: If at any moment you have issues with getting this datasource to work and Grafana is giving you undescriptive errors then don't forget to check your log file (try looking in /var/log/grafana/grafana.log).
+> NOTE: If at any moment you have issues with getting this data source to work and Grafana is giving you undescriptive errors then don't forget to check your log file (try looking in /var/log/grafana/grafana.log).

 Name | Description